koii-network/docs/run-a-node/task-nodes/Running-on-VPS-Choose.md

 ## NOW Choose your Tasks

-Update the `TASKS` field with the task IDs you want to run, **seperataed by commas, no space between!** Full list of Tasks and their details (i.e. min stakes) found here.
+Update the `TASKS` field with the task IDs you want to run, **separated by commas, no space between!** A full list of Tasks and their details (i.e. min stakes) is found here.

-**Full list of Tasks can be found [HERE](https://docs.koii.network/faq/documentations/#full-list-of-tasks-for-vps)**
+**A full list of Tasks can be found [HERE](https://docs.koii.network/faq/documentations/#full-list-of-tasks-for-vps)**

-Update `TASK_STAKES` field **with the minimum or greater stake amounts** corresponding to each task in TASKS, seperated by commas.
+Update `TASK_STAKES` field **with the minimum or greater stake amounts** corresponding to each task in TASKS, separated by commas.

 Set `INITIAL_STAKING_WALLET_BALANCE` to the amount of KOII you want in the Staking wallet.
 This **should be greater than the SUM of all `TASK_STAKES` + 1 KOII** for covering gas.

    - Add any specific task variables required for the tasks at the end of the file.

    :::info Example
-   After you enter a task Id needs your information, you can add them as environment variables, please add them under the `SCRAPING_URL=""`
+   After you enter a task Id that needs your information, you can add them as environment variables, please add them under the `SCRAPING_URL=""`
    for example: `TWITTER_USERNAME=""`
    :::